jungparc/RDS/en/db-instance.md

 ## Data Migration

-* By using mysqldump, RDS can be exported data to outside or import from the outside of NHN Cloud RDS
+* RDS can be exported as data to or imported from NHN Cloud RDS using mysqldump.
-* The mysqldump utility is provided by default along with mysql installation.
+* The mysqldump utility is provided by default when mysql is installed.

-### Export by using mysqldump
+### Export using mysqldump

-* Get NHN Cloud RDS instances prepared.
+* Prepare and use an instance of NHN Cloud RDS.
-* Verify that you have sufficient capacity on the computer on which the external instance or local client is installed to store the data to be exported.
+* Check that the external instance on which you want to store the data to be exported, or the computer on which the local client is installed, has sufficient capacity.
-* If you need to export data to the outside of NHN Cloud, create a Floating IP to connect the data to the RDS instance you want to export.
+* If you need to export data outside of NHN Cloud, create Floating IP and connect it to the RDS instance where you want to export the data.
-* Use mysqldump commands as below, to export data.
+* Export data externally using the mysqldump command below.

-#### Exporting in Files
+#### When exporting files

 ```
 mysqldump -h{rds_instance_floating_ip} -u{db_id} -p{db_password} --port={db_port} --single-transaction --routines --events --triggers --databases {database_name1, database_name2, ...} > {local_path_and_file_name}